Harshit-Soni-1905/DeepFake-Detection-CNN/README.md

 ---

-## ⚠️ Limitations
+## ⚠️ Generalization & Limitations

-Although the model achieved **90.85% accuracy on the held-out test set**, additional testing with random internet images showed weaker generalization.
+The model achieves **90.85% accuracy on the held-out test set**.

+During additional experimentation with externally sourced internet images, the model showed weaker generalization than on images from the original dataset.

-This highlights an important limitation of the current system: **domain shift**.
+This highlights an important real-world challenge in deepfake detection: **distribution shift**.

-Images from external sources can differ from the training data in terms of compression, image characteristics, facial appearance and manipulation techniques.

-Therefore, FRAMECHECK should be considered a **deepfake detection prototype**, rather than a production-grade forensic detection system.
+Different sources can introduce variations in:

+- Image compression
+- Resolution
+- Facial characteristics
+- Manipulation techniques
+- Generation pipelines

+Therefore, the current model is best viewed as a **deepfake detection prototype** evaluated primarily within the distribution represented by its dataset.

+This also provides a clear direction for future improvement rather than hiding the model's limitations.

 ---
 ## 🔮 Future Improvements

 - Train on more diverse deepfake datasets